Maj. Percy Russell Grace (1879 – 1922)

 With warmest greetings, Yours ever, Percy Grace.

 Percy was deeply affected by his brother’s death, and he ceased all his aeronautical work as a result of the tragedy.
-Later that year he decided to take a round the world trip with his wife Dorothy Septima Humphreys, whom he had married in 1910, and following their grand tour, returned to her pre-marital home at Malling House in West Malling.
-Two years later they moved to Wrotham Heath House from where Percy started the Platt and District scout movement.
+Later that year, he decided to take a round-the-world trip with his wife Dorothy Septima Humphreys, whom he had married in Chelsea in 1910, after which, they returned to her pre-marital home at Malling House in West Malling.
+Two years later, they moved to Wrotham Heath House.

-Percy had inherited substantial amounts of money from both his father and brother which enabled him to live the lifestyle of a gentleman of ‘independent means’ in the years leading up to the start of the war.
-He made several more international trips with his wife – the last being in April 1914 when they sailed on the RMS Olympic (sister ship to the Titanic), for New York.
+Percy had inherited substantial amounts of money from his father and brother, enabling him to live the lifestyle of a gentleman of ‘independent means’ in the years leading up to the start of the war.
+He made several more international trips with his wife – the last being in April 1914 when they sailed for New York on the RMS Olympic (sister ship to the Titanic).

 Realising his experience with aircraft would be of benefit to the military, Percy enlisted soon after war broke out and joined the Royal Flying Corps.
-His service papers mention his flying experience up until that point, noting that he had ‘gained technical experience flying machines since 1909, and owned aircraft from then until 1912’.
-In November 1914 Percy was promoted to 2nd Lieutenant; however, he does not appear to have flown at all until August 1916, when he took a piloting refresher course.
-After this, he served in Egypt with the 20th Reserve Wing and was hospitalised for about a month in March 1917 with a virulent form of tuberculosis.
-That summer he was mentioned in despatches and was serving as a Flight Commander in the temporary rank of Major.
+His service papers mention his flying experience until that point, noting that he had ‘gained technical experience flying machines since 1909, and owned aircraft from then until 1912’.
+In November 1914, Percy was gazetted as 2nd Lieutenant but remained on the ground until August 1916, when he took a piloting refresher course.
+After this, Percy served in Egypt with the 20th Reserve Wing and was hospitalised for about a month in March 1917 with a virulent form of tuberculosis.
+That summer, he was mentioned in despatches while serving as a flight commander at the temporary rank of major.

-On 25 June 1917 Percy returned to the UK, and on account of ongoing ill health, relinquished his commission in November 1918 and granted the honorary rank of major.
+On 25 June 1917, Percy returned to England.
+Due to ongoing ill health, he relinquished his commission in November 1918 and was granted the honorary rank of major.